The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

-Let $C$ be a cocommutative coalgebra over $\mathbb{F}$, $M$ and $N$ two $C$-comodules.
+Let $C$ be a cocommutative coalgebra over $\mathbb{F}$, and let $M$ and $N$ be two $C$-comodules.
 The cotensor product is the equalizer of the diagram

 where the maps on the right are defined using the two comodule structure maps.
-A $C$-comodule $M$ is called \emph{cofree} if it is of the form $V \otimes C$ for some $\F$-vector space $V$. $M$ is called {\it injective} if it is a retract of a cofree $C$-comodule.
-We have $(V \otimes C) \Box_C N \cong V \otimes N$.
-For background material and the general properties of the cotensor product, we refer to Milnor/Moore~\cite{Milnor-Moore}, Eilenberg/Moore~\cite{Eilenberg-Moore}, Neisendorfer~\cite{Neis:alg-methods}, and Doi~\cite{Doi}.
+A $C$-comodule $M$ is called \emph{cofree} if it is of the form $C \otimes V$ for some $\F$-vector space $V$. $M$ is called {\it injective} if it is a retract of a cofree $C$-comodule.
+We have a canonical isomorphism $(C \otimes V)\ \Box_C\ N \cong V \otimes N$.
+There are analogous definitions and properties in the context of graded vector spaces and graded coalgebras.
+For background material and the general properties of the cotensor product, we refer to Milnor-Moore~\cite{Milnor-Moore}, Eilenberg-Moore~\cite{Eilenberg-Moore}, Neisendorfer~\cite{Neis:alg-methods}, and Doi~\cite{Doi}.

-The definition of the cotensor product extends pointwise to the context of a cosimplicial cocommutative coalgebra $C^\bu$ in $c\Vec$ with $C^\bu$-comodules $B^\bu$ and $A^\bu$.
-The cotensor product with a $C^\bu$-comodule $A^\bu$,
+The definition of the cotensor product extends pointwise to the context of $C^\bu$-comodules $B^\bu$ and $A^\bu$ over a cosimplicial cocommutative coalgebra $C^\bu$ in $\Vec$.
+The cotensor product with a $C^\bu$-comodule $B^\bu$,

-is left exact and therefore admits right derived functors denoted $\Cotor^p_{C^\bu}(-,A^\bu)$.
-Note that the functor $\Cotor$ comes with a trigrading, i.e. $\Cotor^p_{C^\bu}(-,A^\bu)$ is bigraded for all $p \geq 0$.
+is left exact and therefore admits right derived functors denoted $\Cotor^p_{C^\bu}(B^\bu, -)$.
+Note that the functor $\Cotor$ comes with a trigrading, i.e., $\Cotor^p_{C^\bu}(B^\bu, -)$ is bigraded for all $p \geq 0$.
 As usual, we will usually suppress the internal grading from the notation.

-Here we will be interested in the derived cotensor product and its relation with $\Cotor^*_{C^\bu}(-, A^\bu)$ via a coalgebraic version of the K\"unneth spectral sequence.
+Here we will be interested in the derived cotensor product and its relation with $\Cotor^*_{C^\bu}(B^{\bu}, -)$ via a coalgebraic version of the K\"unneth spectral sequence.
 We define the derived cotensor product

-where $B^\bu \stackrel{\sim}{\to} I^\bu$ and $A^\bu \stackrel{\sim}{\to} J^\bu$ are functorial fibrant replacements in $\Comod_{C^\bu}$.
+where $B^\bu \xrightarrow{\simeq} I^\bu$ and $A^\bu \xrightarrow{\simeq} J^\bu$ are functorial fibrant replacements in $\Comod_{C^\bu}$.
 It can be shown by standard homotopical algebra arguments that the derived cotensor product is invariant under weak equivalences in both variables.
 Indeed, any two fibrant replacements are (cochain) homotopy equivalent and such equivalences are preserved by the cotensor product.

 The following theorem is the coalgebraic version of \cite[II.6, Theorem 6]{Quillen:HA}.
-We only give a sketch of the proof since the arguments are dual to the ones by Quillen.
+We only give a sketch of the proof since the arguments are dual to those of \cite{Quillen:HA}.